Malaysia Travel Advice, Embassies & Tourist Offices

 Passport validity requirements

-Your passport must be valid for at least 6 months from the date you arrive in Malaysia.
-Make sure your passport is undamaged, with no pages missing.
+To enter Malaysia, your passport must have an ‘expiry date’ at least 6 months after the date you arrive.
+Make sure it is undamaged, with no pages missing.

 Check with your travel provider that your passport and other travel documents meet requirements.
 Renew your passport if you need to.